Candidate Profile and Core Values

 - Communicate directly with mentors and families regarding student attendance and behavior in real time.

-- Travel with students on school busses to and from the school and their mentorships and observe student-mentor relationships at mentorship sites.
+- Lead student travel on private busses to and from the school and company sites.

-- Assist in inputting, tracking and analyzing data to ensure delivery of a high-quality, high-impact program.
+- Assist in inputting, tracking and analyzing attendance and impact data to ensure delivery of a high-quality, high-impact program.